emmasax/json-formatter/README.md

 ## To do:

-Fix the object of objects - don't output 0:, 1:, 2:, etc.
+  * Fix the object of objects - don't output 0:, 1:, 2:, etc.
+  * Fix array of strings in first child node
+  * General refactor - lots of code duplication

 ## Development